-As the Fall season kicks off, rodents are beginning to seek shelter and warmth inside accessible homes and businesses across America.
-This is especially true in the California and Nevada regions.
+Rodents seek shelter and warmth inside accessible homes and businesses.
 While larger infestations make themselves known, it is best to catch rats and mice before their populations grow.
 But how do you know if you have a problem?

 Here are 10 tell “tail” rodent infestation signs to look out for.